kyle782/Eventile/README.md

 #### Dependencies

 The project will require [Grails 3](https://grails.org/download.html).
 Please download and install Grails according to your platform.
+Grails requires Java SDK.

 If you are using Unix/MacOS, we recommend installing Grails via SDKMAN, linked above.

 #### Building and Running the Project